 If you will be leaving wire ropes outside or if they will be exposed to any water, it is highly recommended that you use either stainless-steel or galvanized wire ropes.
 Electro or hot dip galvanized and stainless-steel wire ropes are naturally rust-resistant.
-However, it is still recommended that you keep wire ropes as dry as possible to prevent any issues.
+However, most wire rope distributors still recommended that you keep wire ropes as dry as possible to prevent any issues.

 Finally, do not store wire ropes on the ground, as this can cause scratches and snags on the wires.
 If you are using galvanized wire ropes, the ground could chip away at the zinc coating, leaving the alloy steel exposed.
 It is best to keep wire ropes on cement or metal surfaces to prevent termite damage, dust, or other damaging conditions.

 There are some things you can do before, during, and after wire rope transport that will help to prevent wear and damage.
-Be sure to ask your wire rope supplier questions about the designs and options before you buy, such as:
+Be sure to ask your wire rope distributor questions about the designs and options before you buy wire rope wholesale, such as:

 - The rope’s grade rating (improved plow steel, extra improved plow steel)